barryclark/jekyll-now/_posts/2018-01-09-Git-Rebase-Vs-Merge.md

    * You are making changes directly in the master branch that cannot be pushed to the remote repository and tested by a Continuous Integration Process, therefore master can end up in an unstable state.
    * When you try to look back at this merge in the future, perhaps you need to revert this commit, it becomes very hard to find out what actually happened, when it happened and how it happened.
 There is no distinguish between the work you did for your feature and the work you had to do to get other developers changes which resulted in the mergec conflict.

-2. Tries to merge the master changes into their feature branch to make sure their feature is up to date before merging back into master.
+2. Try to merge the master changes into their feature branch to make sure their feature is up to date before merging back into master.

    The developer first checks out the local master branch and does a pull from the remote repository to make sure they are up to date and then performs a `git checkout feature/branch` followed by a `git merge master` to merge the master changes into their feature branch and fix the conflicts here, so that when they then `git checkout master` and `git merge feature/branch` the conflicts will already have been correctly resolved.